material-foundation/material-color-utilities/README.md

 # Material color utilities

-Includes tooling and algorithms used for Material You, such as a new color space, choosing theme colors from images, and creating tones of colors.
+Algorithms and utilities used for Material You, such as a new color space, choosing theme colors from images, and creating tones of colors.

 ## Code availability